The Indian skipper was out for a paltry score yet again at Lord's.

 –

-After batting confidently for a good 20 mins, Nair failed to read Carse’s good length ball and was trapped plumb.
+After batting confidently for a good 20 minutes, Karun Nair failed to read Carse’s good-length ball and was trapped plumb.
 What followed led to a collective roar from the England supporters while Indian fans in the stands had hands on their heads in disbelief.

-After being dramatically given out for a keeper-catch and getting it overturned, Indian captain Shubman Gill was unable to negotiate the seam movement by Carse as he hit on the pad, this time the appeal was confident from the England players and umpire Paul Reiffel raised his finger straight away.
+After being dramatically given out for a keeper-catch and getting it overturned, Indian captain Shubman Gill was unable to negotiate the seam movement by Carse.
+He hit on the pad, and this time, the appeal was confident from the England players.
+Umpire Paul Reiffel raised his finger straight away.

 ALSO READ:

-Gill hesitantly went for the review and DRS showed all reds.
-Gill, who had scored a whopping 585 runs from the first two Test, was back in the hut after scoring just 22 runs on a pitch that was two-paced.
-Fans pointed out how a difficult pitch took out all the effectiveness of the 25-year-old who had dominated the series until now.
+Gill hesitantly went for the review, and DRS showed all reds.
+Gill, who had scored a whopping 585 runs from the first two Tests, was back in the hut after scoring just 22 runs on a pitch that was two-paced.
+Fans pointed out how a difficult pitch took out all the effectiveness of the 25-year-old, who had dominated the series until now.
 Here’s how the internet reacted.

-Once Gill was out, India observed caution and sent in nightwatchman Akash Deep, who was still getting his batting gear ready which got him a ringing jeers from the English crowd, egged on by Joe Root.
+Once Gill was out, India observed caution and sent in nightwatchman Akash Deep.
+He was still getting his batting gear ready, which got him a ringing jeers from the English crowd, egged on by Joe Root.

 Carse tried his level best to make the most out of a good spell, but was unable to fluster either Rahul or Deep.
 Ben Stokes, who was running through his previous overs with the swiftness of Ravindra Jadeja, got some whip on his full-length delivery to send Deep’s off-stump to do a cartwheel.
 Thus ended a magnificent day where 14 wickets fell and left the match poised on a knife’s edge for the final day.